-In addition to the above criteria, ARPA-E may consider the following program policy factors in determining which Full Applications to select for award negotiations:
+In addition to the above criteria, ARPA-E may consider the following program policy factors in determining which Applicants to encourage to submit Full Applications and which Full Applications to select for award negotiations:

-- I. ARPA-E Portfolio Balance.
+I. ARPA-E Portfolio Balance.
 Project balances ARPA-E portfolio in one or more of the following areas:

 - a.
 Technological diversity;

 - b.
 Organizational diversity;

 - c.
 Geographic diversity;

 - d.
 Technical or commercialization risk; or

 - e.
 Stage of technology development.

 - II.
 Relevance to ARPA-E Mission Advancement.
 Project contributes to one or more of ARPA-E's key statutory goals:

 - a.
 Reduction of US dependence on foreign energy sources;

 - b.
 Stimulation of domestic manufacturing;

 - c.
 Reduction of energy-related emissions;

 - d.
 Increase in U.S. energy efficiency;

 - e.
 Enhancement of U.S. economic and energy security; or

 - f.
 Promotion of U.S. advanced energy technologies competitiveness.